ItzYoMama/myfirst/README.md

-this is my first git repository.
+This is my first Git repository.